narjesy/ToDo-List-py/README.md

-#  To-Do List CLI (Python)
+#  To-Do List (Python)

-A simple command-line To-Do List application built with Python that helps users manage daily tasks efficiently through a terminal interface.
+A simple Python-based To-Do List application that helps users manage their daily tasks.

 ---

-##  Problem Statement

-Many people need a simple and fast way to manage their daily tasks without using complex apps or web services.
-This project solves that problem by providing a lightweight CLI-based task manager that runs directly in the terminal.

----

 ##  Features

 - Add new tasks
-- View all tasks
+- View tasks
+- Delete tasks
 - Mark tasks as completed
-- Delete tasks
-- Simple and fast command-line interface

 ---

 ##  Tech Stack

 - Python 3
-- File handling (for local task storage)
+- File handling (local storage)
-- CLI (Command Line Interface)

-Python was used because it is simple, fast for development, and ideal for building small automation tools.

 ---

 ##  How It Works

-The application stores tasks locally in a file.
+The application stores tasks in a local file and allows users to manage them through simple Python execution.
-Each task has a status (completed / not completed).
-User interacts with the system through terminal commands to manage tasks.

 ---
 ##  How to Run

 `bash
 git clone https://github.com/narjesy/ToDo-List-py
 cd todo-cli
 python main.py

+---

+## 🚀 Future Improvements

+- Add GUI interface
+- Use database (SQLite)
+- Add priority and deadlines
+- Improve structure and modularity

+---

+## 👨‍💻 About Me

+Python developer focused on backend development and cybersecurity fundamentals.